Best 10 Kanban Project Management Software Tools – Tested & Compared by a Project Manager with 10 Years of Experience

 Zoho Projects is a “spinoff” from the well-established Zoho CRM software.
 Designed as project management software offering several workflow views, including Kanban boards, this solution facilitates project planning, task assignment, and collaboration from one central platform.

-The entire Zoho ecosystem includes over 45+ integrated apps aimed at helping small to mid-sized businesses and enterprises manage tasks, teams, and timelines.
+In fact, the entire Zoho ecosystem includes over 45+ integrated apps aimed at helping small to mid-sized businesses and enterprises manage tasks, teams, and timelines.
+Teams using other Zoho software will most likely find Projects among the best Kanban project management software solutions.

 Zoho’s Kanban board organizes tasks by status, priority, or custom fields — seamlessly connected to other Zoho apps for a unified project ecosystem